Academic misconduct (Cheating, plagiarism, collusion, and other such issues)

 Sometimes, we will be able to help you argue technicalities either to challenge the case or to reduce a penalty.

-The panel will explain what the suspected problem with your work is, and ask for your comments.
-What you will need to tell them depends on what the issue is - there is no general approach other than to be honest (they're very good at seeing through lies) and to evidence what you're saying if you can.
+The University will explain what the suspected problem with your work is, and ask for your comments.
+What you will need to tell them depends on what the issue is - there is no general approach other than to be honest (they're very good at seeing through lies) and to provide evidence of what you're saying if you can.

 At any point during the interview, if you feel you need a few minutes on your own, just ask.

-After the meeting, the panel will decide whether Academic Misconduct happened or not and, if it did, whether it was "Major" or "Gross".
-You will be informed of the decision within five Working Days.
+After the meeting, the University will decide whether Academic Misconduct happened or not and, if it did, what level of sanction you will be given.
+You will be informed of the decision within a week (not including days on which the University is closed e.g. bank holidays).

 Appealing the decision